astramieri/azure-data-fundamentals/docs/module_5/azure_blob_storage.md

 - **page**
     - a page blob is optimized to support random read and write operations
     - a page blob can hold up to 8 TB of data
-    - Azure uses page blobs to implement virtual disk storage for virtual machines
+    - Azure uses page blobs to implement virtual disk storage (VHD) for virtual machines
 - **append**:
     - an append blob is a block blob optimized to support append operations
     - you can only add blocks to the end of an append blob